PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 title: "Signaling and Ligand-Receptor Dynamics"
 sidebar:
  nav: "chemotaxis"
+toc: true
+toc_sticky: true
 ---

 ## Cells can detect signals via bonding to receptor proteins

 Chemotaxis is one example of many ways in which an organism must be able to perceive a change in its environment and react accordingly.
 This response is governed by a process called **signal transduction**, in which a cell identifies a stimulus outside the cell and then transmits this stimulus into the cell in order to effect a response.

-Although we did not focus on the details at that time, we have already seen an example of signal transduction when we discussed transcription in the [previous module](motifs/transcription).
+Although we did not focus on the details at that time, we have already seen an example of signal transduction when we discussed the activation of transcription factors in the [previous module](motifs/transcription).
 When a certain type of molecule's extracellular concentration increases, **receptor proteins** on the outside of the cell have greater bonding with these molecules and are therefore able to detect changes in molecular concentration.
 This "signal" is then "transduced" via a series of internal chemical processes that changes a transcription factor into an active state.

 In the case of chemotaxis, *E. coli* has receptor proteins that detect attractants such as glucose by binding to and forming a complex with these attractant **ligands**.
-(The cell also contains receptors to detect repellents, but we will focus primarily on attractants.)
+The cell also contains receptors to detect repellents, but in this module, we will focus primarily on attractants.

 In this lesson, we will discuss how the bacterium is able to detect this molecular signal; in the next lesson, we focus on how the bacterium can convert the detected signal into an internal sequence of reactions that lead to a change in movement.
 See the figure below for a high-level overview of this process.

 ![image-center](../assets/images/chemotaxis_signal.png){: .align-center}
 An overview of the signaling pathway of chemotaxis.
 The red circles represent attractant ligands(L).
-When ligands bind to receptors, this signal is transduced via a series of enzymes, and finally influences the rotation direction of a flagellum.
-We discuss how this response is achieved in a later lesson.
+When ligands bind to receptors, this signal is transduced via a series of enzymes, and it finally influences the rotation direction of a flagellum.
+We will discuss how this response is achieved in a later lesson.
 {: style="font-size: medium;"}